General Enquiries: contact@progressivei.co.uk

 — Adam

-Hello, I’m Kelly Harris, HR Business Partner at Progressive Independence.
+Hello, I’m Kelly, HR Business Partner at Progressive Independence.

 I’ve worked in administration, recruitment, and business management for over 20 years, including running my own company and supporting teams across different sectors.
 My role here is focused on HR and senior administration — from recruitment and onboarding, to compliance, payroll, and keeping staff records up to date.